Price Range : Splurge

 Cuisine : Japanese (Sushi)

-Recommended For : Finding out how sushi is MEANT to be
+Recommended For : Finding out how sushi is MEANT to

 Catphobia-Friendly? : Yes